Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Qubit visible nodes

 Furthermore, among three-qubit pure states, those that factorize across a bipartition (i.e., the biseparable ones) are the {\em only} states that are triangle-compatible.
 In other words, in the case of three-qubit pure states, the boundary between triangle-compatible and triangle-incompatible coincides precisely with the boundary between those that factorize across a bipartition and those that do not. \begin{Theorem} For $A$, $B$ and $C$ qubits and a joint quantum state that is pure, $\rho_{ABC} = \ket{\psi}\!\!\bra{\psi}_{ABC}$, the state is triangle-compatible if and only if it is factorizing across a bipartition (i.e., it is a biseparable pure state). \end{Theorem} The proof of the `if' half is given above.
 The proof of the `only if' half, which is given in~\Cref{app:proof_cor_pure_qubit_incompat}, consists in applying~\Cref{lem:xy_minus_x_y} to each of the marginals of $\rho_{ABC}$ and finding that the sufficient condition of~\Cref{prop:supp_ker_intersect}, namely Eq.~\eqref{eq:supp_ker_intersect}, holds, from which the result follows.

 As noted in the introduction, Ref.~\cite{Kraft_21} also considered the problem of compatibility of tripartite states with the triangle scenario, but restricting attention to local unitaries (from subsystems of the latent nodes to the visible nodes) rather than arbitrary local channels.
-In other words, as noted in the introduction, Ref.~\cite{Kraft_21} studied the set of LU2WSE-preparable states, which may be a strict a subset of the LO2WSE-preparable states studied here.
-It is possible that, for the purpose of preparing {\em pure} tripartite states, arbitrary quantum channels offer no additional power relative to unitary channels.
+In other words, as noted in the introduction, Ref.~\cite{Kraft_21} studied the set of LUSR2WSE-preparable states.
+For the purpose of preparing {\em pure} tripartite states, the shared randomness is irrelevant, so that the free operations used in Ref.~\cite{Kraft_21} and in the above theorem are LU2WSE and LO2WSE respectively.
+It is possible that in the case of preparing {\em pure} tripartite states, arbitrary quantum channels offer no additional power relative to unitary channels.
 If a proof of this latter claim were found, then our Theorem~\ref{thm:main} could be obtained as a corollary of Observation 5 from Ref.~\cite{Kraft_21}.
 Unfortunately, we have not been able to settle this question one way or the other.
 In any event, the proof technique used here to establish Theorem~\ref{thm:main} is quite different from that used to establish Observation 5 in Ref.~\cite{Kraft_21}.